ChipaDevTeam/ExpertOptionAPI-V2/README.md

 ### 🔐 Disclaimer

-Use this code responsibly and ensure you comply with the ExpertOption API Terms of Use.
+Use this code responsibly and ensure you comply with the ExpertOption Terms of Use.
 This is a simplified example and should not be used in production without further error handling and security checks.

 ---